CLARIAH/clariah-plus/requirements/software-requirements.md

    IR6).
 5. Application data (state) that needs to be persistent between runs *MUST* be stored separate from the container (e.g. in a mounted volume) (See point 3 of the [Infrastructure Requirements (IR)](infrastructure-requirements.md))
+6. The container build process *SHOULD* make use proper packaging ecosystems for installing its individual components.
+Providing a container *SHOULD NOT* be considered a substitute for component packaging (see point 6, which is to be considered as complementary to or a prerequisite for this one).

 ### 16. Service developers *SHOULD* provide an initial template when multi-container orchestration is needed